Public Policy

 Reproductive justice is an important issue for AAUW members.
 Each January our branch has an activity or meeting focused on this issue.
 See our summary of our January 2025 webinar – with resources for action.

+As elections approach, AAUW develops voter guides.
 Here’s AAUW’s 2024 Guide to the issues, with questions about gender equity to ask the candidates, for various offices – whether local, state, or national.
-AAUW Voter Issue Guide.
-While AAUW does not endorse candidates for partisan offices, we can learn what we CAN do in this election as members.
+While AAUW does not endorse candidates for partisan offices, we can learn what we CAN do in elections as members.

 The AAUW California Public Policy team (co-chaired by Silicon Valley member Amy Hom) publishes a monthly newsletter.
 All issues are available from the AAUW-CA website.
 As an example, see what they say about the reality of Project 2025 – and what we can do: Public Policy News – February 2025 (page 2).

 AAUW California has also been strongly supporting DEI initiatives.
 To learn more about DEI, check out the YouTube video podcast privately produced by Missy Maceyko (AAUW-CA Public Policy co-chair) and a partner: The Intercultural Podcast.
-The latest episode: Is DEI Illegal?
+A recent episode: Is DEI Illegal?

 As an AAUW member, you’ll be proud to belong to this nationwide group of people who value education and equal rights … who are contributing to a more promising future for all women and girls … and who together provide a powerful voice for women and girls—a voice that cannot and will not be ignored.
 Pay equity continues to be a major issue which AAUW has supported for decades.
 Around the country, there is a trend to ensure greater transparency about salary and compensation.
 These policies work.